Garchomp: Appearances

 Garchomp first appeared in Pokémon Diamond and Pearl as one of the Pokémon that the player can feature on their team.
-It can be obtained either by evolving from its previous form, Gabite, or catching it in the wild.
+It can be obtained either by evolving from its previous form, Gabite, which alongside its own previous form Gible is able to be caught in the wild.
 Other trainers can also have a Garchomp, with one of the most notable trainers to have a Garchomp being Cynthia, the Pokémon Champion of the Elite Four in Diamond and Pearls Sinnoh region.
 It also appears in various re-releases of Diamond and Pearl, including Pokémon Platinum and Pokémon Brilliant Diamond and Shining Pearl.
 It has since appeared in other mainline games, with its most recent appearance being Pokémon Scarlet and Violet.
 In Pokémon X and Y, it was given a Mega Evolution form called Mega Garchomp.
+Garchomp received a second Mega Evolution, called Mega Garchomp Z, in the Mega Dimension DLC for Pokémon Legends ZA.
 In Pokémon Legends: Arceus, Garchomp is also available, including as one of the Pokémon owned by Volo, a character whose design and team were similar to Cynthia's.
 It has also appeared in other Pokémon games, such as Pokken Tournament, Pokémon Go, Pokémon Unite, and the Pokémon Trading Card Game.